KYVENetwork/docs/docs/protocol_devs/general_concepts/slashing.md

 ## Introduction

-To discourage and punish malicious behaviour protocol nodes can get slashed and therefore loose a part of their delegation.
+To discourage and punish malicious behaviour protocol validators can get slashed and therefore loose a part of their delegation.
 Depending on the severity of the behaviour different kind of slashes are applied.
 There are three types of slashes: